jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_chart_physical_transfertime.md

 ---
-title: Transfer Time chart (Pysical Disk Activity)
+title: Transfer Time chart (Physical Disk Activity)
 last_updated: July 29, 2016
 summary: "This shows how long it is taking for data to be transferred between disk and memory, and includes both Disk Reads and Disk Writes."
 sidebar: c_windows_sidebar